mpewsey/ManiaMap/README.md

 ## About

 This package allows for the creation of procedurally generated metroidvania style layouts from user-defined level layout graphs and room templates.
-The resulting layouts can be used in games, such as those of the rouge-like genre, or to render maps, such as that shown below.
+The resulting layouts can be used in games, such as those of the rouge-like genre, and to render maps, such as that shown below.

 ![BigMap](https://user-images.githubusercontent.com/23442063/158001876-cb3962a8-9826-44e9-bb19-a5779e3f99d6.png)